logicminds/logicminds.github.io/content/post/pdk_gems.md

 #### Update the Gemfile Directly

 You can certainly modify any file in the puppet module's directory just like you did before.
 However, because some of these files are under PDK's control those changes may get erased if someone runs `pdk update`.
 So I would recommend updating the .sync.yml file or the template repos first.

+## Summary
+So there you have it.
+PDK allows quite a but of granule control of your module with the .sync file and forking of pdk-templates.
+Now that you know what to modify you can start by adding the puppet-debugger and other gems you want to use.